 - ensuring their school has a memorandum of understanding (MOU) with each bus operator providing SDTP services, specific to their school and the service being provided.
-A template MOU is available under the tab
+A template MOU is available under the Resources tab

 - assessing applications for use of SDTP services in accordance with the eligibility criteria.
 Applications for travel for the new school year should be received from families by the end of November of the previous year.
 Late applications may be accepted at the principal’s discretion

 - entering information from the travel application into CASES21 and retaining a copy of the application